robertbraeutigam/scan/README.md

 a TCP connection needs to be established first.
 This connection must be closed after the reply is complete, if it is otherwise unused.

-Devices should remember the last query Id answered for 10 seconds, if received through UDP.
+Devices should remember the last query Id answered for 10 seconds, if received through either UDP or TCP.
 This is because it is likely the query will be received multiple times, but should be answered only once.

 ### Message Choreography